Hexafluoroacetone: Uses

 It is also used as a precursor to hexafluoroisobutylene, a monomer used in polymer chemistry, and as a building block in the synthesis of midaflur, bisphenol AF, 4,4′-(hexafluoroisopropylidene)diphthalic anhydride, and alitame.

 Reactivity

-Hexafluoroacetone is an electrophile.
-Nucleophiles attack at the carbonyl carbon.
-In water, hexafluoroacetone predominantly exists as the hydrate.
+With water, hexafluoroacetone converts to the hydrate.
 The equilibrium constant (Keq) for the formation of this geminal diol is 106 M−1.
 The analogous equilibrium for acetone is an unfavorable 10−3 M−1.
 Hexafluoroacetone-hydrates are acidic.
 In an analogous reaction, ammonia adds to hexafluoroacetone to give the hemiaminal (CF3)2C(OH)(NH2) which can be dehydrated with phosphoryl chloride to give the imine (CF3)2CNH.

+Nucleophiles attack occurs at the carbonyl carbon of Hexafluoroacetone, as illustrated above.
+Thus, HFA readily forms lactones when treated with hydroxy- and amine-substituted carboxylic acids.
+In such reactions, HFA serves both as electrophile and dehydrating agent: